cosmic-lang/cosmic/docs/basics.md

 - Bitwise Operators
   - &   : Bitwise AND
   - |   : Bitwise OR
   - ^   : Bitwise XOR
   - ~   : Bitwise Negation
 - Type Symbols
   - type | type     : Union
   - !type           : Type or error
-  - ?type           : Type or void
+  - ?type           : Type or null
   - *type           : Pointer
   - &type           : Let Reference
   - []type          : Slice, which is a reference and a length